Mehdiazarafza/Hybrid-reasoning/Evaulation/Arithmetic.md

 1- Unrealistic Deceleration: The calculated deceleration rate of -0.036 m/s^2 is overly optimistic and may not be achievable for all vehicles.

 2- Static Speed Reduction: The provided method for calculating subsequent speeds assumes a static deceleration rate, which is not how real-world deceleration works.
-Vehicle deceleration is typically nonlinear with a higher deceleration rate at the beginning and a slower deceleration rate as the vehicle approaches the desired speed.

 3- Oversimplified Approach: The advice focuses solely on calculating deceleration and speed over time, without considering other important aspects of safe driving in sunny weather, such as maintaining a safe following distance, anticipating potential hazards